PrintersForAnts/Salad_Fork/docs/README.md

 A note to experienced builders: Because of the need to preload nuts instead of using roll-ins like on a 2020-based printer, the build order is important to avoid redoing work.
 While this document is in development things are not 100% set yet but the rough order should be correct

+# General notes
+* If your kit includes machined nut rails those are preferable to the printed parts and should be used instead

 # Lay out the frame and label the extrusions